lgrennan/ciftify/docs/README.md

 + **citfi_vis_recon_all**:
   + builds visual qc pages for verification of ciftify_recon_all conversion
   + Note: these pages can also be used for qc of freesurfer's recon-all pipeline
-  + (they easier to generate (i.e. no display needed) than freesurfer QAtools, and a little prettier too)
+  + (they are easier to generate (i.e. no display needed) than freesurfer QAtools, and a little prettier too)
 + **cifti_vis_fmri**:
   + builds visual qc pages for verification of ciftify_subject_fmri volume to surface mapping
   + also show surface smoothed images of seed based connectivity to give an impression of preprocessed fmri data quality
 + **cifti_vis_map**:
   +  generates picture of standard views from any cifti map (combined into on .html page)
-  +  One can loop over multiple files (i.e. maps from multiple subjects) and combine all outputs so that all subjects can viewed together in one index page.
+  +  One can loop over multiple files (i.e. maps from multiple subjects) and combine all outputs so that all subjects can be viewed together in one index page.
   +  can also take a nifti input which is internally converted to cifti using *ciftify_vol_result*
 + **cifti_vis_RSN**:
-  +  From a functional file input, Will run seed-based correlations  from 4 ROIS of interest then generate pics of standard views
+  +  From a functional file input, will run seed-based correlations from 4 ROIS of interest, then generate pics of standard views
-  +  One can loop over multiple files (i.e. maps from multiple subjects) and combine all outputs so that all subjects can viewed together in one index page.
+  +  One can loop over multiple files (i.e. maps from multiple subjects) and combine all outputs so that all subjects can be viewed together in one index page.
   +  can also take a nifti input which is internally converted to cifti using *ciftify_vol_result*

 ## And also in the bin there is